Knowledge base

 - Open Google Chrome.

-- Click at the top right on the More menu â‹® > Settings.
+- Click on the More menu â‹® in the top right > Settings.

 - Click on Notifications and choose to allow notifications:

-- Allow a site: next to the Allow option, click on Add.
-Enter the URL: https://mail.infomaniak.com, then click on Add.
+- Allow a site: next to the Allow option, click Add.
+Enter the URL: https://ksuite.infomaniak.com/mail, then click Add.

-For more information, consult the Google Chrome documentation.
+For more information, see the Google Chrome documentation.

 ... on Microsoft Edge